Coefficients of the solid angle and Ehrhart quasi-polynomials: Introduction

 At each point $x \in \R^d$, we define the \textbf{solid angle} with respect to $P$:

-where $S^{d-1}(x,\epsilon)$ denotes the $(d-1)$-dimensional sphere centered at $x$ with radius~$\epsilon$.
+where $B(x,\epsilon)$ denotes the ball centered at $x$ with radius~$\epsilon$.
 Similarly to Ehrhart, Macdonald~\cite{mcdonald63,mcdonald71} showed that if $P$ is a rational polytope and $t$ is a positive integer, the sum of these fractionally-weighted integer points inside $tP$ is a quasi-polynomial of $t$.
 We define the \textbf{solid angle sum}

 and similarly to \eqref{eq:ehrhart-quasi}, we call $a_k(t)$ the quasi-coefficients of $A_P(t)$.

 One of the motivations for studying these coefficients is that they capture geometric information about the polytope.
 Denote by $\vol^*(F)$ the \textbf{relative volume} of a face $F$, which differs from the usual volume inherited from $\R^d$ by a scaling factor such that the fundamental domain of the lattice of integer points on the linear space parallel to the face has volume~$1$.
 Assuming that $P$ is full-dimensional, it is an easy fact $e_d$ is the volume of~$P$ and, if we further assume that~$P$ is an integer polytope, then it is also fairly easy to show that $e_{d-1}$ is half the sum of the relative volumes of the facets of $P$, and $e_0 = 1$ (see \cite{beck15}).
 Analogous ``simple'' geometric interpretations for the other coefficients $e_k$ are not yet known.
 On the other hand, one strong advantage that the solid angle sum has over the Ehrhart polynomial is that it is a better approximation to the volume of $tP$, in the following sense.
 For a full-dimensional integer polytope $P \subset \R^d$, restricting attention to integer dilates $t$ gives: